appfuse/appfuse/README.txt

     * create-tables.sql now deleted when running "clean" target.
     * "fixcrlf" target updated to repair more file types on *nix systems.
-    * Placeholders replaced in applicationContext-hibernate.xml within the DAO .jar file created by "package-dao" target.
+    * Placeholders replaced in applicationContext-hibernate.xml within the DAO JAR file created by "package-dao" target.
     * Simplified token replacement when deploying static web files.
     * Improved name replacement when running "new" target.
+    * Replaced "compile-module" and "test-module" with macrodefs.
+    * Changed entity include for properties.xml to be an import.
+    * Moved app-settings.xml properties into properties.xml.
+    * Changed from 80 characters per line to 120.
 - Tests using Dumbster updated to always use "localhost" in case the normal mail.host is different.
-- Struts UserAction updated to validate the form within the save() action to better support i18n.
+- [Struts] UserAction updated to validate the form within the save() action to better support i18n.
 - Removed unnecessary "database.name" property from PostgreSQL configuration in build.properties.
 - Improved sensitivity for package name replacement in ConvertUtil.getOpposingObject().
 - Fixed hard-coded date format in DateUtil using Spring's LocaleContextHolder.
-- Changed all "bean:write" tags to "c:out" to prevent errors from Struts when using an unsupported locale.
+- [Struts] Changed all "bean:write" tags to "c:out" to prevent errors when using an unsupported locale.
-- Added TimestampConverter to converting Timestamps with Struts.
+- [Struts] Added TimestampConverter to converting Timestamps.
-- SpringMVC BaseFormController updated to make the userManager availble to all subclassed objects.
+- [Spring MVC] BaseFormController updated to make the userManager available to all subclassed objects.
 - Dependent packages upgraded:
     * Display Tag 1.0
-    * Dumbster 1.5
+    * Dumbster 1.6
     * Hibernate 3.0
     * MySQL JDBC Driver 3.1.7
     * PMD 3.0
     * PostgreSQL JDBC Driver 8.0-310
     * SiteMesh 2.2.1
-    * Spring 1.2 RC1
+    * Spring 1.2 RC1 (w/ LocaleContextHolder from RC2)
     * StrutsTestCase 2.1.3
+    * XDoclet 1.2.3
 - Dependent packages added:
     * Acegi Security 0.8.1
 - Dependent packaged removed: